Two big fails:

-It’s very hard for people who don’t have a firm grasp of Calculus to follow current ideas in Physics (it’s hard for people who do, too, unless math is a natural talent).
+It’s very hard for people who don’t have a firm grasp of Mathematics to follow current ideas in Physics (it’s hard for people who do, too, unless math is a natural talent).
 He writes about the split in the physics community over how to approach modern physics.
 Having reached a point where we are limited in our ability to observe smaller and smaller particles directly, do we abandon the old methods of science where we insisted that the theoretical research match up with experimental results or do we abandon that approach in order to explore theories that are more elegant and interesting, but do not match reality?

 Continue reading “The Mind of God: The Promise of String Theory”